Research-Commons/cppnet/README.md

 *   **Socket Layer:** (Currently Remaining) This layer will manage the actual network communication, including listening for incoming connections, receiving data, and sending responses.

 ### File Organization:
 *   **`include/`**: Contains header files defining the interfaces for the parser, router, handlers, and any other public APIs.
+    *   It is expected to find header files that expose the functionalities of the components, facilitating their integration.
 *   **`src/`**: Contains the source code for the components mentioned above.
 Notably includes `src/http/parser/parser.cpp`, `src/http/request.cpp`, `src/http/parser/callbacks.cpp`, and `src/http/parser/utils.cpp` which form the HTTP parsing functionality.
+    *   This directory houses the implementations of the core functionalities, particularly focusing on HTTP request parsing.
 *   **`tests/`**: Contains unit tests for the various components.
 Includes gtests and simple tests of handlers.
+    *   This directory ensures the reliability and correctness of the individual components through dedicated unit tests.
+*   **`Dockerfile`**: Defines the environment and dependencies required to build and run the application within a container.
+    *   Ensures consistency across different deployment environments by encapsulating the build process and dependencies.
+*   **`CMakeLists.txt`**: Specifies the build process, dependencies, and executables to be built using CMake.
+    *   CMake uses this file to manage the build process, link libraries, and create the necessary executables.
+*   **.gitignore**: Lists the files and directories that Git should ignore.
+    *   Prevents unnecessary files, such as build artifacts and temporary files, from being added to the repository.
+*   **.git/**: Contains the Git repository metadata and version control information.
+    *   This hidden directory is crucial for version control, tracking changes, and managing the project's history.

 ## Usage

+To start using `cppnet` library you will need to complete Socket Layer implementation to make it fully functional.

 To use `cppnet`, you will need to: